 I tend to fish and cover the water very systematically and this is what I teach my clients.
 I always start fishing the pool from close to me to farthest from me and I never miss any part of the pool.

-The reason for this is that casting a float out in the middle or the far side first could spook fish that were in closer to you when you drag your float back over their heads when you reel it in.
-For me, starting my casts in close is also a way to make sure that I cover the entire pool.
+The reason for this is that casting a float out in the middle or to the far side first could spook fish that were in closer to you when you drag your float back over their heads when you reel it in.
+For me, starting my casts in close and working 1 foot further out each time is also a great method to make sure that I cover the entire pool.

 Getting The Right Depth